CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

     | cluedin-rabbitmq | cluedin-rabbitmq | `infrastructure.rabbitmq.auth.existingPasswordSecret` | `infrastructure.rabbitmq.extraVolumes`<br/>`infrastructure.rabbitmq.extraVolumeMounts` |
     | | cluedin-rabbitmq-load-definition | `!! shared from above !!` | |

     Please find a sample yaml file <a href="../../assets/other/akv-sync-sample.yaml" download>here</a>, which can be used as a reference for a complete setup.

-# Technical Notes
+## Technical notes

-This section will explain some of the more technical bits.
+This section will explain some of the more technical bits:

 - The secret csi driver is deployed at the Kubernetes level.
 This deploys some additional pods to each node to facilitate this.
 However, if your max pods limit is the default `30`, you may run into an issue after deploying as the CluedIn application is on the borderline of this value.
 Please ensure this is checked before proceeding as it may cause the cluster to not function correctly.

 - The way the secrets are synchronized is by using the `cluedin-server` pod mounting the secret store or mapping and mounting on other pods.
 The sample file and table above explain how to achieve this.
 It's important to note that the secrets synchronize only when the pod is active.
 It doesn't need to be in a running state, but it must at least be pending.
 This is a limitation of the CSI driver itself rather than the solution provided by CluedIn.

 - The secrets synchronized do not overwrite existing secrets that are created by the CluedIn Installer.
 If your secret matches the same name (front-end certificate is mandatory here), you must remove the existing secret for the synchronized secret to take over.

 - Please ensure that you have enough resources.
 For example, by default the Neo4j and Elasticsearch pods consume a majority of the nodes they have been assigned.
 Having the additional Key Vault pods on these nodes may potentially prevent these from starting up even though the Key Vault pods request very little resource.

-# Known issues
+## Known issues

 This section will explain some of the known issues.

+**Issue 1**

-- **Problem**: When doing a migration of RabbitMQ from local kubernetes password to a synced password, you must do a sequence of steps due to the RabbitMQ charts logic.
+Problem: When doing a migration of RabbitMQ from local kubernetes password to a synced password, you must do a sequence of steps due to the RabbitMQ charts logic.

-  **Solution**:
+Solution:

   1. Do an initial deployment where the secret is mounted and mapped to RabbitMQ pod as well as the initial password being supplied in the User Supply Values for RabbitMQ.